Jerry Fodor: Fodor and the nature of mental states

-The functional architecture of the mind
+Functional architecture of the mind

+Psychological nativism and modularity

 Following in the path paved by linguist Noam Chomsky, Fodor developed a strong commitment to the idea of psychological nativism.
 Nativism postulates the innateness of many cognitive functions and concepts.
-For Fodor, this position emerges naturally out of his criticism of behaviourism and associationism.
-These criticisms also led him to the formulation of his hypothesis of the modularity of the mind.
+For Fodor, this emerges naturally out of his criticism of behaviourism and associationism.
+These criticisms led him to formulate his hypothesis of the modularity of the mind.

-Historically, questions about mental architecture have been divided into two contrasting theories about the nature of the faculties.
-The first can be described as a "horizontal" view because it sees mental processes as interactions between faculties which are not domain specific.
-For example, a judgment remains a judgment whether it is judgment about a perceptual experience or a judgment about the understanding of language.
-The second can be described as a "vertical" view because it claims that our mental faculties are domain specific, genetically determined, associated with distinct neurological structures, and so on.
+Fodor noted the evidence from perceptual errors like the Müller-Lyer illusion that processes such as visually estimating the length of a line are not interfered with by the knowledge that the two lines are actually the same length.
+He took this to mean that the visual processes were in a separate module from knowledge.

-The vertical vision can be traced back to the 19th century movement called phrenology and its founder Franz Joseph Gall.
-Gall claimed that mental faculties could be associated with specific physical areas of the brain.
-Hence, someone's level of intelligence, for example, could be literally "read off" from the size of a particular bump on his posterior parietal lobe.
-This simplistic view of modularity has been disproved over the course of the last century.
+The idea can be traced back to the 19th century phrenology movement.
+Its founder Franz Joseph Gall claimed that mental faculties were associated with specific regions of the brain.
+Hence, someone's level of intelligence, for example, could be "read off" from the size of a particular bump on his posterior parietal lobe.
+This simplistic view of modularity has been disproven in the 20th century.

-Fodor revived the idea of modularity, without the notion of precise physical localizability, in the 1980s, and became one of the most vocal proponents of it with the 1983 publication of his monograph The Modularity of Mind, where he points to Gall through Bernard Hollander, which is the author cited in the references instead, more specifically Hollander's In search of the soul.
-Two properties of modularity in particular, informational encapsulation and domain specificity, make it possible to tie together questions of functional architecture with those of mental content.
-The ability to elaborate information independently from the background beliefs of individuals that these two properties allow Fodor to give an atomistic and causal account of the notion of mental content.
-The main idea, in other words, is that the properties of the contents of mental states can depend, rather than exclusively on the internal relations of the system of which they are a part, also on their causal relations with the external world.
+Fodor revived the idea of modularity, without the notion of precise physical localizability, in the 1980s, and became a vocal proponent of it with the 1983 publication of his monograph The Modularity of Mind, where he points to Gall through Bernard Hollander's In search of the soul.
+Two properties of modularity, informational encapsulation and domain specificity, make it possible to relate functional architecture to mental content.
+A person's ability to elaborate information independently from their background beliefs allows Fodor to give an atomistic and causal account of mental content.
+The main idea is that the properties of the contents of mental states can depend, not just on the internal relations of the system of which they are a part, but also on their causal relations with the external world.